-I am an ABS Master Smith with almost thirty years of knifemaking experience.
-Next year will mark my 20th year as a Master Smith with the American Bladesmith Society.
+I am an ABS Master Smith with almost forty years of knifemaking experience.
+Next year will mark my 27th year as a Master Smith with the American Bladesmith Society.
 All my knives are forged in my shop.
-I make the sheaths (leather wrapped wood sheaths), forge the blades, grind, heat treat, etc.
+I make the sheaths (leather wrapped wood sheaths), forge the blades, grind, heat treat, etc. I do it all and I am (pardon the brag) excellent at it.

 I make knives that I like.
 Knives that I would own and use.
 I will take orders and you can contact me if there is a design that appeals to you.
-I had avoided taking orders over the last couple of years just to catch up.
-If you are interested in one of my knives please contact me.
+If you are interested in one of my knives, please contact me.

-My other life involves being a college professor and years ago I realized that the research and articles I had written soon became outdated as new knowledge took its place.
-I had this insight back then that some of my knives would be prized and valued way beyond the time of any of my professional publications.
+My other life involves being a college professor and years ago I realized that the research I engaged in and the articles I had written soon became outdated as new knowledge took its place.
+I had this insight back then that some of my knives would be prized and valued way beyond the time of any of my professional publications and likely even my life.
 A knife that I created might last centuries or even longer.
 An article I wrote was unlikely to be even worth a footnote in a couple of decades.
 There was something powerful about that comparison.

 Personally, I like many of the historic knives and swords.
 In the photos here, you can see some recent swords I have made that are an attempt to be somewhat true to known historic pieces: a recent court sword (small sword) of a colichemarde design, a 19th century British saber with a mameluke handle, and a Japanese katana.